plurid/developer/packages/developer-cli/README.md

 Usage: developer <command>

 Options:
     -v, --version                       output the version number
     -h, --help                          display help for command

 Commands:
-  status                        show the developer status machine [options]             set a name for the machine login [options]               log into a developer server logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection register [options] [path]     register a space for the developer server, given a path or the current directory deregister [options] [path]   deregister a space for the developer server, given a path or the current directory lint [space]                  lint a registered space or the current directory space test [space]                  test a registered space or the current directory space preview [space]               preview web elements and scenarios for a registered space or the current directory space watch [space]                 watch for changes a registered space or the current directory space build [space]                 build a registered space or the current directory space run <command> [space]         run a named-command in a registered space or the current directory space
+    status                              show the developer status
+    machine [options]                   set a name for the machine login [options]                     log into a developer server logout [options]                    log out of a developer server start [options]                     start the developer server connection stop [options]                      stop the developer server connection register [options] [path]           register a space for the developer server, given a path or the current directory deregister [options] [path]         deregister a space for the developer server, given a path or the current directory lint [options] <space>              lint a registered space or the current directory space test [options] <space>              test a registered space or the current directory space preview [options] <space>           preview web elements and scenarios for a registered space or the current directory space watch [options] <space>             watch for changes a registered space or the current directory space build [options] <space>             build a registered space or the current directory space run [options] <command> <space>     run a named-command in a registered space or the current directory space
 ```